denzelchingodza/doc-analyzer/README.md

 Question  →  Embed query  →  Cosine similarity search  →  GPT-4o-mini (grounded)  →  Answer + page citation
 ```

-1. The document is parsed page-by-page and split into overlapping text chunks.
+1. The document is parsed page by page and split into overlapping text chunks.
 Overlap prevents context loss at boundaries.
 Each chunk stores its source page number.
 2. Each chunk is embedded with OpenAI's `text-embedding-3-small` and stored as a vector in PostgreSQL via pgvector.
 3. Incoming questions are embedded with the same model and used to retrieve the top-K most similar chunks via `cosine_distance()`.
 4. The retrieved chunks and the question are passed to GPT-4o-mini, which generates an answer grounded strictly in that context.